KwabenaMufasa/DAP-Trainee-Story_KwabenaMufasa/readme.md

 The Azubi Data Analytics program changed my thoughts about the data analytics program.
 The well-tailored course structure and method of delivery were excellent.

 ## How would I say the Career Accelerator phase has introduced me to when it comes to data analytics?
-The Career Accelerator phase not only increased my knowledge in the data analytics program but also helped me to sharpen my skills in writing a winning CV that increased my possibilities to be gainfully employed.
+The Career Accelerator phase not only increased my knowledge in the data analytics program but also helped me sharpen my skills in writing a winning CV, which increased my possibilities of being gainfully employed.

 ## What enticed me to join the Data Analytics Program?
-Simply, a golden opportunity to change careers.
-The financing options provided also made the program option more enticing.
+simply a golden opportunity to change careers.
+The financing options provided also made the program more enticing.

 ## What would I say my progress in tech has been since joining the program?
-With the knowledge amassed from this program, it is safe to say I
+With the knowledge I have amassed from this program, it is safe to say I am able to well understand, analyse and visualize data better.

 ## What are my plans for the future?
-`Please add text here...`

 ## What is my dream company or role ?
-`Please add text here...`
+I yearn to grow to become a Senior Data Scientist in a silicon valley company soon. :blush: :+1:

 ## 1st Phase Projects' Summary Table
 `Please add text here...`